 Coventry City Council

-Please avoid contacting the team to obtain an update on your application for a Test and Trace Support Payment, please be advised we have had a significant increase in applications and emails during the Christmas period and to date.
+Please avoid contacting the team to obtain an update on your application for a Test and Trace Support Payment, please be advised we have had a significant increase in applications and emails.

 Email queries will cause delays with reviewing support payment claims.